ntop/ntopng/doc/README.frontend.md

 npm run build:ntopngjs
 ```

-In order to compile for production (also third party code):
+In order to compile for production (only for third party code or CSS):

 ```
 npm run build
 ```

+Do not forget to commit your httpdocs/dist files (or send a pull request) !